terra-money/oracle-feeder-go/README.md

 1. Install [Go 1.20+](https://golang.org/).

-2. Define the following variables in the `params.json` file.
+2. Define the following variables in the `.env` file.
 These variables can also be found in [.env.example](.env.example):

     **Note:** Keep in mind that the mnemonic below must be the same as `controller_addr` and `controller` from the deployed smart contracts on chain.